 Limelight hydrangea

-Limelight hydrangea: The basics
+Limelight hydrangea basics

-Limelight Hydrangeas flower on new wood, meaning that they grow their flower buds in the early summer on stems that grew just a few months earlier during the spring.
-The flower panicles of Limelight Hydrangea are conical clusters of small individual flowers.
+Limelight hydrangeas flower on new wood, meaning that they grow their flower buds in the early summer on stems that grew just a few months earlier during the spring.
+The flower panicles are conical clusters of small individual flowers.
 The blooms tend to be a pale lime green when they first open before fading to a creamy white.
 In late summer, the flowers start to turn a pink blush shade, becoming a darker dusky pink in the crisp fall weather before fading to brown after frost.

-Limelight Hydrangeas are one of the easiest types of hydrangeas to grow.
-They are very cold hardy and also drought tolerant once the roots are well-established.
 Limelight plants can be grown in full sun to partial shade.
-If the mature size of 6′-8′ tall is too large for your garden space, be sure to check out the dwarf version of Limelight, called Little Lime Hydrangea, which grows to only 3′-5′ tall and wide.
+If the mature size of 6′-8′ tall is too large for your garden space, be sure to check out the dwarf version of Limelight, called Little Lime hydrangea, which grows to only 3′-5′ tall and wide.

 “Limelight is a great accent plant and, because it flowers on the current season’s growth, it will continue to give a reliable display even if the stems have been damaged by frost.”